 That said… We practice more so to achieve a state of Yoga (union or stillness), than do Yoga.
 What we do in class is use all of the Yoga movements, Yoga postures (Yogasana), and rhythmic breathing to cause our minds to be more calm, focused, and effective.
 To realize and begin to cease the constant (and many times negative) chatter going on inside our heads.

 Shakespeare said, “nothing is good or bad but thinking makes it so.”
 This is very true.
-Through Yogasana and meditation practice we can begin to realize this and stop placing so many of our judgments and labels on things and just let them be…not good or bad, just be.
-What a calm and peaceful life that would become?
+Through Yogasana and meditation practice we can begin realize, and stop placing so many of our judgments and labels on things and just let them be…not good or bad, just be.
+What a calm and peaceful life that would be?

 That is Yoga…much more than just stretching and working out.
 Of course, as a by-product of diligent Yogasana practice, the body will become in excellent physical condition, but the mind is the target.